 On a balance bike, kids stay seated while using their feet to propel the bike, in a ‘running’ fashion.
 As skills progress, kids lift their feet and begin to glide and steer on two wheels.

-Many children move straight from riding a balance bike to riding a pedal bike without trainer wheels.
-A number of experts have put their support behind balance bikes and say that trainer wheels are an unnecessary step in a child’s cycling development.
+Many children move straight from riding a balance bike to riding a pedal bike without training wheels.
+A number of experts have put their support behind balance bikes and say that training wheels are an unnecessary step in a child’s cycling development.

 Derek Bouchard-Hall, the president of USA Cycling, says that, “Balance bikes are highly effective at helping kids learn to ride.
 They’ve made training wheels obsolete from the perspective of many parents—including me.”